blenheiminnovation/IoT/README.md

 - 3 M-M Cables

 An alternative to the prior sensor is the DHT22 or DHT11 temperature and humidity sensor.
 This requires use of an additional python library (dht), which should be included in the standard Micropython installation.
 These sensors are very similar - the DHT11 reports integers, while the DHT22 reports floating point numbers.

+### Temperature, Humidity and Pressure Sensor

+#### Components Required

+- Raspberry Pi Pico with USB Connection to PC
+- Breadboard
+- Temperature and Humidity sensor (M5 ENVIII)
+- 3 M-M Cables

+Yet another option with temperature and humidity is the M5 ENVIII module.
+This has two internal sensors: SHT30 which measures temperature and humidity, and qmp6988 which measures temperature and atmospheric pressure.
+To use these you will need the appropriate libraries (sht30.py and qmp6988.py), which can be downloaded from https://github.com/cdrajb/M5_ENVIII where you will also find a simple program to print the readings.

 ### Particulate Matter Sensor Process